Shoukhin1803078/My-research-/README.md

 ###  Model Choosing: LLAMA2

 In this scenario here LLAMA2 is better than GEMMA and Falcon 7B because some issues and advantage I mentioned bellow why LLAMA2 is best fit for this case.
 Here I explain some reasons for choosing the LLAMA2 model from my evaluation
+  -  Llama2 finetunes faster.
+This is likely because Llama2–7b is a smaller than gemma-7b.
+  -  Llama2 shows better training loss on this finetuning task.
+Llama2 fits the finetuning data a lot better, but it may also subject to overfitting faster as training epochs increase)
+  -  Llama2 outperforms in terms of loading and responding
+  -  Llama2 responses a bit faster than Gemma.
+The response time highly depends on the number of generated tokens.
+The longer the response, the slower the inference.
+For my example questions tested on NVIDIA A10G 24G, inference time spans from 0.2s to 40s.
 (My evaluation Code is avaiable in this link: https://github.com/Shoukhin1803078/My-research-/blob/main/BDMLI.ipynb )